KULANEAisha/Rule-Based-Expert-System-for-Student-Course-Advising/README.md

 ## Overview

-The Academic Course Advisor is a web application designed to guide students in selecting appropriate academic courses.
+The  Rule-Based-Expert-System-for-Student-Course-Advising is a web application designed to guide students in selecting appropriate academic courses.
 It leverages a combination of a declarative rule engine and a structured decision tree, both implemented in Python, to generate personalized recommendations based on student-provided information.
 The user interface, built with HTML and styled using Bootstrap, features interactive course descriptions fetched dynamically from a backend API endpoint.

 ## Key Features